 Although the highest paying programming jobs may require at least a bachelor's degree, an associate degree or certificate in computer programming can give you enough confidence and experience to land an entry-level position.
-Here's some info about a few types of program available at computer programming trade schools:
+Here's some info about a few types of program available at coding trade schools:

 - Undergraduate certificates are the shortest-term study plans at computer programming trade and vocational schools.
 These programs focus on just a few aspects of the job and may take as little as a single semester to complete.

 - Associate degree plans typically contain courses on multiple programming languages and provide more insight into the theory and history of the profession.
 They typically require about two years of full-time study and contain general education sections that can usually be transferred to a bachelor's program.

 - Diploma programs are something of a middle ground between the two types listed above.
 Many of them require nearly as many credit hours as associate degree programs but contain fewer general education courses, concentrating your study on career-relevant subjects.

 Any one of these formats may meet the computer programming education requirements set by employers, depending on the job you're seeking.
 It can be helpful to discuss your goals with an adviser before choosing which program to pursue.

 Since there's typically very little hands-on work involved in programs at computer programming schools, online degrees are available from a range of institutions.
 There are typically very few differences in curriculum between campus-based and online computer programming courses, although the delivery method may take some getting used to.